 Getting to know people

 Throughout the year we hold events for international students, and of course you will make your own friends through your course.
-If, at any point during your time with us, you have any problems (whether they are related to your studies, career or personal life) our Student Advice Team can offer support and guidance.
+If, at any point during your time with us, you have any problems (whether they are related to your studies, career or personal life) our Student Welfare Team can offer support and guidance.

 What might be different?

 At Leeds College of Art you may be surprised by the informality.
 In this relaxed atmosphere, members of staff enjoy being approached by students and participating in conversation, whether or not it is directly related to academic work.

 Attitudes towards work may be different from those you are used to.
 Some international students are accustomed to greater and more specific direction in their working day - perhaps with a greater emphasis on skills and knowledge than on thinking and problem-solving.
 In the UK, after the tutors have presented the subject or the brief, the students are often left to conduct deeper research and study on their own, using the written brief and reading lists.
 It may take you a little while to adjust, but you’ll soon get used to it – and the tutors are there to help.

 This guide is designed to help international students prepare for their stay in the UK - Creating Confidence

 Click here to read the UK Border Force's top ten tips for student arriving in the UK.